oisxeng/covert-channel-defense/README.md

 1. **Entropy Analysis (`calculate_shannon_entropy`)**: Scans text for abnormal information density to flag potential hidden payloads.
 2. **Semantic Perturbation (`apply_semantic_perturbation`)**: Acts as a defensive filter.
 By intelligently swapping synonyms at a set perturbation rate, fragile steganographic token-encodings are destroyed before the "slop" is ingested into a training pipeline.

+## Citation
+If you use this code or discuss our "Patient Zero" hypothesis, please cite our paper: coming soon

 ## Getting Started
 ```bash
 # Clone the repository